UEFBiomedicalInformaticsLab/BIODAI/Sweeping/readme.md

 The most important parameters, including all the parameters needed to replicate our results, are the following.
 - **dataset.** The name of the dataset to be used for k-fold cross-validation.
-Valid options include...
+Valid options include "kirc_mv", "lgg_mv", and "sarc_mv".
 - **mvmo_algorithm**.
 The name of the main algorithm.
-Select "classic_ga" for NSGA*, ...
+Select "classic_ga" for NSGA* (NSGA3-CHS is a declination of NSGA* [1], it uses the concatenated method when presented with multi-view data), "sweeping_ga" for resampled sweeping or resampled sweeping with tuning, "csweeping_ga" for concatenated sweeping, or "lcsweeping_ga" for lean concatenated sweeping.
 - **objectives**.
-A string that specifies the objectives and if required also the inner model...
+A string that specifies the objectives and if required also the inner model.
+"root_leanness" adds the root-leanness to the objectives.
-Survival analysis can be requested by inserting "["c-index", "Cox", "survival"]" in the list, e.g.
+Survival analysis can be requested by inserting "["c-index", "Cox", "survival"]" in the list.
-"["root_leanness", ["c-index", "Cox", "survival"]]".
+The tests described in Cattelani and Fortino [5] use the following string to define the objectives:
+"[["c-index", "Cox", "survival"], "root_leanness"]".
 - **use_big_defaults**.
 Boolean parameter, the default is "false" and some parameters are set for a short test run.
 When true these parameters are set for a long serious run.
 This must be set to true to reproduce our results.
 - **cross_validation**.
 If true and if not running an external validation, the k-fold cross-validation is performed, and the results saved.
 - **final_optimization**.
 If true and if not running an external validation, the optimization on the whole dataset is performed, and the results saved.
 - **pop**.
 The size of the population for GA based algorithms.
-- **generations**.
-A list of integers to support future extensions, we use lists of only one integer in these tests.
+- **sweeping_generations**.
+A list of integers, e.g. "[50,50,50]".
-The value in the list is the number of generations used by the GA-based algorithms.
+The values in the list are the number of generations used for each sweep of the Sweeping* algorithm.
+Defaults to the empty list.
+- **concatenated_generations**.
+The number of concatenated generations to be executed after the sweeps in the tuning phase.
+Set this to 0 to remove the tuning phase.
 - **initial_features_strategy**.
 Strategy to extract the number of features when initializing a solution in GAs.
 We always use "uniform" in our tests, so that the number of features is extracted with a uniform distribution.
 Other two parameters are used to set the minimum and maximum number of features in an initial solution.